mpalitto/Domotica/README.md

  [SONOFF-RF Switch] <---------------------------->(    Internet    )
                             Cloud communication    `-. ~~~~~~~ .-'
 ```
-### Smartphone APP Controll
+### Smartphone APP Control
 Each SONOFF-RF device connects to the internet via WiFi and establishes a link with the SONOFF Cloud Server.
-The smartphone app connects to the SONOFF Cloud Server, allowing the user to control the lights remotely from anywhere in the world... as long the SONOFF-RF Switch is connected to the INTERNET!
+The smartphone app connects to the SONOFF Cloud Server, allowing the user to control the lights remotely from anywhere in the world... as long the SONOFF-RF Switch is connected to the INTERNET... and ** ITEAD Studio **(manufacturer) provides the Cloud Server!